selkasse/passkey-lab/README.md

 - running the project locally was causing some errors with the Webauthn code
   - resolved by using `localhost` instead of `localhost:8080` in the Express routes
-- follow the steps in the section below to enable the app to work properly
+- follow the steps in the **Get Started** section below to enable the app to work properly

 ## Get Started